Everybody loves a good sleep

 Image: Sinitta Leunen

-"Sleep tight" is often said to come from the old practice of tightly tying ropes on bed frames to keep mattresses firm and comfortable.
+"Sleep tight" is a phrase most people know from the bedtime verse: "Sleep tight, don’t let the bedbugs bite".
+It’s often claimed to come from the old practice of tightly tying ropes on bed frames to keep mattresses firm and comfortable.
 This helped prevent sagging and made for a better night’s sleep.

 Hit the hay